 No one has a playbook for this!
 We are all figuring out how to manage in the coronavirus times.
 Keeping a team working well together is never an easy task.
 Now with enforced remote working and increased stress levels, it’s easy for a team to dissolve into a group of individual players.
 Along with the steps you’re already taking here are five ideas to help you to keep your team working together:

 Start with the personal

-With remote working the team miss out on the binding personal connections that happen naturally in an office – the chat in coffee room about the weekend.
+With remote working the team misses out on the binding personal connections that happen naturally in an office – the chat in the coffee room about the weekend.
 With remote meetings, there is a tendency for everyone to jump online and wait in silence until the meeting starts.
 Start your meetings with a personal question.
-Go around the virtual room and ask everyone how they are managing working from home.
-Or try a mindset check-in [link] and ask people what’s on their mind at the moment.
+Go around the virtual room and ask everyone how they are managing to work from home.
+Or try a mindset check-in and ask people what’s on their minds at the moment.
 It will help them focus on the meeting.

 Amp up your digital body language